castai/docs/docs/guides/mutating-admision-webhook.md

     --set staticConfig.defaultToSpot=true --set 'staticConfig.forcePodsToOnDemand={kube-system/.*,another-namespace/.*}'
 ```

-Note: existing running pods will not be affected.
-Webhook only mutates pods during during scheduling.
-Over time all pods should eventually be re-scheduled and in turn mutated,
+Note: The existing running pods will not be affected.
+The Webhook only mutates pods during scheduling.
+Over time, all pods
-application owners will release new version of workload, which will triggering all replicas to be rescheduled, Evictor or Rebalancing
+should eventually be re-scheduled and, in turn, mutated.
+The application owners will release a new version of workload that
+will trigger all the replicas to be rescheduled, Evictor, or Rebalancing will remove older nodes, putting pods for rescheduling,
+etc.

-will remove older nodes, putting Pods for rescheduling etc. If one wants to initiate mutation for whole namespace quickly run this command:
+If you'd like to initiate mutation for the whole namespace quickly, run this command:

 ```shell
 kubectl -n {NAMESPACE} rollout restart deploy